dandi/handbook/docs/16_account.md

 1. Using your GitHub account, register for a DANDI account by selecting the `LOG IN WITH GITHUB` button on the [DANDI homepage](https://dandiarchive.org).
 1. You will receive an email acknowledging that your request for an account will be reviewed within 24 hours.
   - **note**: requests from a new GitHub accounts and from emails not withing `.edu` domain might take longer to review and more likely to be rejected, especially if there are no plans described to upload data to the archive
-1. If your request for an account approved, you would be able to log in to DANDI using GitHub by clicking the `LOG IN WITH GITHUB` button.
+1. If your request for an account is approved, you will be able to log in to DANDI using GitHub by clicking the `LOG IN WITH GITHUB` button.